 Ryokan Kyoto – You’ve probably already heard of ryokan, the traditional Japanese inns that offer an authentic experience and a profound understanding of the local culture.
 So if you’re going to Kyoto and staying in ryokan-style inns, that’s exactly the kind of authenticity you should expect… After all, Kyoto was once a Japanese imperial capital, right?

-For this selection of five ryokan, I used Selected Onsen Ryokan, a standard website in Japan that classifies inns and hotels according to customer reviews and that is updated regularly.
+For this selection of seven ryokan, I used Selected Onsen Ryokan, a standard website in Japan that classifies inns and hotels according to customer reviews and that is updated regularly.

 So this selection should definitely be a reliable one for you to check out.
-I even cross-checked everything with comments from other hotel booking platforms but let’s talk more about ryokan first !
+I even cross-checked everything with comments from other hotel booking platforms to give you the most relevant options.

 What is a Ryokan ?

 The concept of ryokan hotels dates back to the Edo period in Japan.
 This period was characterized by border shutdowns that were set by the Shogun Tokugawa military regime at the time.

 People were bound to get bored at some point so they had to find something to keep themselves busy and that’s how many customs and traditions saw the light in Japan, like kabuki theater for example.